truth-josstice/dev1002_assessment03/README.md

 ### System Requirements

+- At least 100MB of local Disk Space for the application
+- 50-100MB of local Disk Space for the databse

 - Python 3.10+ (3.12 recommended)
 - PIP (python package installer)
 - Windows, Linux, WSL or MacOS
 - PostgreSQL shell 16.9+ (16.9 recommended)
 - Active internet connection for cloning dependencies
-- At least xxx.MB free disc space

 ## Installation Instructions